squireaj/PRankings/README.md

 ### Getting Started

 >Building a directive is much like building a service in Angular.
-It is a modular piece of code that can be used anywhere in your app.
+It is a piece of modular code that can be used anywhere in your app.
 If you’ve been using Angular for a while you will notice the syntax for the shell of a directive is familiar.

 ##### Directive Shell.

 ![Project Screenshot](https://raw.github.com/squireaj/PRankings/master/readmeImg/Directive1.gif)

 - First you define your Angular directive the same as an Angular service or controller.
-- Next we will build our directive definition object.

 ### Directive Definition Object.